Welcome to today's edition of the Rush 24-7 podcast.

 I hadn't either.

-I bought a couple of episodes on iTunes just to watch it when I saw that it was a big uh ratings deal, but I haven't seen enough of it to know.
+I bought a couple of episodes on iTunes just to watch it when I saw that it was a big ratings deal, but I haven't seen enough of it to know.

-Anyway, Phil Robertson's out there, and with what he has said, we got a gay community update coming later on the program today.
+And with what he has said, we've got a gay community update coming later on the program today.

-New York Times CBS news poll, broad skepticism on health care.
+New York Times, CBS news poll, broad skepticism on health care.

-One third of Americans think that Obamacare will improve the system.
+One-third of Americans think that Obamacare will improve the system.

 Two-thirds do not.